-Any required prior qualification(s) a student lacks.
-Deficiency certificate and states the nature, level, context, content and status of the study programme.
+Deficiency Any required prior qualification(s) a student lacks.

-Document drawn up in accordance with a European format that is added to the Diploma supplement alternated with one or more periods of professional practice related to the study programme.
-The study programme therefore consists of an educational segment and a practical segment, both of which are integral parts of the study programme.
+Diploma supplement Document drawn up in accordance with a European format that is added to the certificate and states the nature, level, context, content and status of the study alternated with one or more periods of professional practice related to the study programme.
+The study programme therefore consists of an educational segment and a practical segment, both of which are integral parts of the study implementing education legislation and regulations.

-Dual-study programme A dual-study programme is organised in such a way that education is implementing education legislation and regulations of which the IB Group forms a part.
+Dual-study programme A dual-study programme is organised in such a way that education is combination

-DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with combination were issued before the HAVO and VWO profiles were introduced (from 1998).
+DUO Short for Dienst Uitvoering Onderwijs, a government agency charged with